-There is also could be a case where you require a therapist consultation, as Sulbutiamine side effects could be caused by individual intolerance of Sulbutiamine even if a dosage is low.
+Sometimes you need a therapist’s consultation, as Sulbutiamine’s side effects could be caused by individual intolerance of the drug even with a low dosage.
 This moment should also be remembered.

 Sulbutamine Side Effects

-Most of the nootropics are reported to have minor side effects, and most of them do not bother users.
+The majority of nootropics are reported to have minor side effects, and most of them do not bother users.

-Sulbutiamine is also one of a few nootropics having a very low risk of any side effects, well-tolerated in general and in the most cases people are free from any negative impact at all.
+Sulbutiamine is also one of a few nootropics having a very low risk of any side effects, well-tolerated and in most cases, people are free from any negative impact at all.

-If any of side effects occur, most likely there’s gonna be one of the following: dermatitis appeared by skin rashes, mood disorder, sleeping problems, and lack of appetite ( a majority of cases).
+If any of side effects occur, most likely it’s one of the following: dermatitis appeared by skin rashes, mood disorder, sleeping problems, and lack of appetite ( a majority of cases).

 But in some particular cases, you may see that taking Sulbutiamine is followed by some unusual effects which are not typical to other nootropics.

-And what was reported seems to be an unexpected result of taking Sulbutiamine considering that the side effects it produces are, in fact, symptoms that Sulbutiamine was designed to cure (especially regarding anxiety as well as allergic reaction).
+However, these side effects might be expressed as an unexpected result of taking Sulbutiamine considering that some of them are, in fact, the symptoms that Sulbutiamine was designed to cure (especially regarding anxiety as well as allergic reaction).

 And these effects are not exclusive ones, some users have reported on swelling, hives, tightness in the chest, difficulty breathing, sleep and others.

-Based on the information above, this nootropic should be used consciously and carefully with prior consultation with your therapist.
+Based on the information above, this nootropic should be used consciously and carefully with a prior consultation with your doctor.

 There are some precautions that should be considered while taking Sulbutiamine.

-Admittedly, every side effect has a low possibility to occur, and the best way to avoid any of them is to follow the dose instructions and not to mix it with other nootropics with similar effects as was mentioned above (anti-depressant, anxiety treatment, etc.).
+Admittedly, each side effect has a low possibility to occur, and the best way to avoid any of them is to follow the dose instructions and not to mix it with other nootropics having the similar effects (anti-depressant, anxiety treatment, etc.).

-It is strongly recommended not to use Sulbutiamine by an individual having a bipolar mood disorder and/or receiving treatment for any bipolar mood disorder as it may exacerbate this particular condition.
+It is strongly recommended not to use Sulbutiamine by individuals having the bipolar mood disorder and/or receiving treatment for any bipolar mood disorder, as it may exacerbate this particular condition.

-Moreover, there is an important thing to remember is that Sulbutiamine taken in combination with medications for mental disorders may aggravate these diseased states.
+Moreover, there is an important thing to remember – Sulbutiamine taken in combination with medications for mental disorders may aggravate these diseased states.

-As a general recommendation, it is advised to make intervals in taking this nootropic even if you have been used it for a long period with no side effects at all.
+As a general recommendation, it is advised to make intervals in taking this nootropic even if you have been using it for a long period with no side effects at all.

 Sulbutiamine Tolerance Risk

-As far as this supplement interacts with Dopamine by suppressing your natural brain Dopamine release and increases a stimulation of Dopamine D1 receptors and relevant level of Dopamine receptor activity, this usually leads to tolerance issues and mood disorder.
+As far as this drug interacts with Dopamine by suppressing your natural brain Dopamine release, increasing a stimulation of Dopamine D1 receptors, and relevant level of Dopamine receptor activity, this usually leads to tolerance issues and mood disorder.

-But this is the only opinion and apparently not absolutely all experts have the same position on that.
+But this is only an opinion and apparently not absolutely all experts have the same position on that.

-With respect to the tolerance issues, it should be noted that different reviews provide contradictory information on tolerance of this nootropic.
+With respect to the tolerance issues, it should be noted that different reviews provide contradictory information.

-One of them says that this supplement could be addictive, another – that the addiction is directly related to an overdosage.
+One of them says that this drug could be addictive, another – that the addiction is directly related to an overdosage.